exercism/bash/concepts/commands-and-arguments/introduction.md

 ```

 We need to make sure we quote filenames properly.
-If we don't, we'll end up deleting the wrong things!
+If we don't, we may delete something we wanted to keep1
 `rm` takes filenames as arguments.
 If our filenames have spaces and we do not quote them, Bash thinks each word is a separate argument.
 Bash hands each argument to `rm` separately.